MileHacker Logo

 • Drinking tap water: Never drink tap water.
 Stick to bottled or purified water ('agua purificada').

-• Not having small bills/coins: Many small vendors and cabs take only cash; large bills (500 or 1000 peso notes) are hard to change.
+• Not carrying small bills/coins: Many small vendors and cabs take only cash; large bills (500 or 1000 peso notes) are hard to change.
 Break large bills at supermarkets or larger restaurants.

 • Underestimating heat/humidity: Veracruz's climate is consistently warm and humid.
-Stay hydrated, use sunscreen, and seek shade when it's hottest day.
+Stay hydrated, use sunscreen, and seek shade during the hottest parts of the day.

 • Expecting everyone to speak English: While some English is spoken in major hotels, it is not universal.